gearglow/ReptiliaWithATwist/The List - Outtakes.md

 _Go time,_ Elysia thought, entering the arena in time with the beat.
 The muggle-raised attendees were on their feet, stamping and shouting along, to the bemusement of the others (not to mention the enormous, horn-covered dragon across the arena).

-"You've been --" Brian Johnson's screech echoed across the stadium, and Elysia raised her wand, muttering "_tximista ibili_" (which translated to "ride the lightning" in Basque, but she wasn't as much of a Metallica fan).
+"You've been --" Brian Johnson's screech echoed across the stadium, and Elysia raised her wand, tapping her foot in time and muttering "_tximista ibili_" (which translated to "ride the lightning" in Basque, but she wasn't as much of a Metallica fan).

 The kick-drums hit, and with it an echoing double-boom of thunder as she leapt to the golden egg in a bolt of lightning, scooped it up, and then rode another bolt to the arena's exit.